kourier-server/kourier/README.md

 ### HTTP Compliance
 HTTP compliance test results were obtained using a Docker image [belonging](Src/Tests/Resources/Benchmarks/HttpCompliance/README.md) to this repository.

+This test sends malformed requests to the servers containing invalid URL paths and queries and invalid header field names/values.

 | Kourier  | Results |
 | -------------: | :-------- |